Falcosoft/vstdriver/README.md

 copy the WTL contents to this directory.
 If you already got it installed somewhere else, you ned to modify the project settings of the drivercfg sub-project.

+#### The BASS MIDI Library
+Only necessary if you want to use a newer version; the current one (as of 2021-12-25) is already available in the external_packages subdirectory.
+The latest version of BASS can always be found at the BASS website:
+	www.un4seen.com
+Both the bass library and the basswasapi library are needed.

 ## Known Problems

 Currently, this doesn't work too well on Windows 10 2004 or later.
 Microsoft changed driver requirements, and the simplistic user mode MIDI driver installation no longer works; specifically, it doesn't survive a reboot.